innofactororg/bicep-action/README.md

 1. Create a new branch and check in the needed code.
 1. Create a Pull Request (PR) in GitHub once the changes are ready.
-1. A GitHub Actions workflow will trigger to ensure the code is well formatted, internally consistent, and produces secure infrastructure.
+1. A GitHub Actions workflow will trigger to ensure the code is well formatted and internally consistent.
 In addition, a What-If analysis will run to generate a preview of the changes that will happen in Azure.
-1. Once appropriately reviewed, the PR can be merged into the main branch.
+1. The Pull Request must be reviewed and approved before it can be deployed.
-1. The changes are deployed to Azure.
+1. A GitHub Actions workflow will trigger to validate and deploy the code.

 ## Usage